ahmedyoussefg/MIATraining_Group8/Task 8/Task 8.3/README.md

 **Notes:**

-* We didn't use a jupyter notebook using that method
+* We didn't use a jupyter notebook using that method.
 * Dataset is included and here's a drive link: https://drive.google.com/drive/folders/18z9I2-IVjjMtUO_r4gi9qOhtunhgaKmb?usp=sharing